Service name

 Residential parking zones on City streets are established in certain areas of the City where there is a high demand for parking but a limited number of parking spaces.
 The intent of residential parking zones is to give residents in that area, or residents on one side of a street, parking in front of their homes.
 If you live in an area with residential parking restrictions, you may obtain a parking permit or permits by going to the information counter at City Hall.
 You must show your driver’s license proving that you live at a location within the parking zone and copies of vehicle registrations showing that the vehicles are registered at that address.

-Contact City Hall at (909) 626-8571 for information about the types of permits available and the requirements for their issuance.
+Visit the Finance counter at City Hall or call (909) 626-8571 for information about the types of permits available and the requirements for their issuance.

 In-Person at City Hall

-Payments can be made inside City Hall Monday through Thursday 7:00 a.m. to 6:00 p.m. by cash, check, money order, or credit card.
+Utility payments can be made inside City Hall at the Finance counter Monday through Thursday 7:00 a.m. to 6:00 p.m. by cash, check, or credit card.

 Utility Payment Drop Box

-For your convenience, we have a secure payment drop box located at the main entrance of City Hall, 5111 Benito Street, which is on the north side of the building facing Benito Street.
+For your convenience, there is a secure payment drop box located at the main entrance of City Hall, 5111 Benito Street, which is on the north side of the building facing Benito Street.
 Payments received by 7:00 a.m. will receive same-day credit.
 Please place only check or money order payments in the drop box in a sealed envelope.
 DO NOT DEPOSIT CASH IN THE DROPBOX.

 Note: The drop box in the parking lot is NOT for utility payments.
 That box is for mail-in ballots only.
 Any utility bills deposited in that box will be retrieved by the San Bernardino County Elections Office and may or may not be forwarded to the City in a timely manner, if at all.